ETCBC/dss/docs/transcription.md

 We map the transcriptions and lexemes to Hebrew unicode.
 The transcriptions are consonant only, the lexemes are pointed.
 The vowels we encounter in those lexemes have been transcribed by one or more special characters, probably in order to fine-tune the position of those points with respect to their consonants.
 We reduce them to single Hebrew unicodes per vowel.

 There are bracketing constructs in the transcription, such as `<< >>`, `« »`, `[ ]`.
 It turns out that in the files as we see them, they are consistently written as if in the right to left writing direction.
 So they appear as `>> <<`, `» «`, `] [`.
-When we reproduce the orginal transcription, we put them allback into the left-to-right orientation, because this is the intended direction.
-The cause that we encounter them in the opposite orientation might be that we have stripped all unicode orientation characters (202A-202E) in our sanitizing preprocessing step.
+When we reproduce the orginal transcription, we put them all back into the left-to-right orientation, because this is the intended direction.
+The cause for encountering them in the opposite orientation might be that we have stripped all unicode orientation characters (202A-202E) in our sanitizing preprocessing step.